WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Comparison with FNet

-In particular, this study differs fundamentally from FNet in both objective and theoretical framework, as it adopts $1/f$ spectral decay based on Zipf's law as a theoretical foundation and derives the lower bound dimension for semantic preservation (approximately 3,000 dimensions) through cumulative energy analysis.
+In particular, this study adopts the $1/f$ spectral decay based on Zipf's law as its theoretical foundation and, through cumulative energy analysis, derives the lower-bound dimension for semantic preservation (approximately 3{,}000 dimensions); in this respect its objective and theoretical framework differ fundamentally from FNet.
+Summarizing the structural differences: \begin{itemize} \item FNet ``uses all frequencies as they are,'' \item WavePhaseNet is ``band selection $+$ semantic operators $+$ reduction theory.'' \end{itemize}